lambdagrid/lambdagrid-mfi/docs/examples/Building-Your-First-Feature.md

 > See API reference for `create writers` [here](https://docs.lambdagrid.com/api-reference/appstate#create-writers) and for `writers` [here](https://docs.lambdagrid.com/api-reference/appstate#write).

+At this point, we should be able to see data from the API loading up on `localhost:8080`.

 ## Step 4: Writing data without API requests

 ## Step 5: Writing data with API requests